kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 * Alpha or experimental API versions may be removed in any release without prior deprecation notice.

-Whether an API is removed because a feature graduated from beta to stable or because that API simply did not succeed, all removals comply with this deprecation policy.
+Whether an API is removed because a feature graduated from beta to stable or because that API did not succeed, all removals comply with this deprecation policy.
 Whenever an API is removed, migration options are communicated in the [documentation](/docs/reference/using-api/deprecation-guide/).

 ## A note about SHA-1 signature support fully going away in go1.24

-In [go1.18](https://go.dev/doc/go1.18#sha1) (released in March 2022), the crypto/x509 library started to reject certificates that were signed with a SHA-1 hash function.
+In [go1.18](https://go.dev/doc/go1.18#sha1) (released in March 2022), the crypto/x509 library started to reject certificates signed with a SHA-1 hash function.
 While SHA-1 is established to be unsafe and publicly trusted Certificate Authorities have not issued SHA-1 certificates since 2015, there might still be cases in the context of Kubernetes where user-provided certificates are signed using a SHA-1 hash function through private authorities with them being used for Aggregated API Servers or webhooks.
 If you have relied on SHA-1 based certificates, you must explicitly opt back into its support by setting `GODEBUG=x509sha1=1` in your environment.